 “For the time that is past suffices for doing what the Nations want to do, living in sensuality, passions, drunkenness [lit. excessive drinking], orgies, drinking parties [lit. drinkings], and lawless idolatry.”

 The word for “drunkenness” here is not the usually word for drunkenness in Greek, but it is oinophlugia made of two words oinos meaning wine and phlugia is to do something in excess.
 Excessive drinking is a sin.
-Also, do not overlook the reference here to drinking parties.
+Again, do not overlook the reference here to drinking parties.
 This is the word potos, which denotes occasions for drinking.
 This is any occasion where excessive drinking is permitted.
 This would include more than bars and drinking parties such as out-of-control athletic events and wild house parties turned into occasions of drinking.
 Christians being followers of Christ must be sober and make no provision to be drunk on any level (1 Thess.
 5:8).
 Christians cannot be a part of events meeting and centered around drinking.
 Christ had no part with drunkenness and drinking parties, so His followers must not.

 Did Jesus use alcoholic wine in the Lord’s Supper?
 Many have justified excessive drinking and drunkenness by how many churches have made alcoholic wine a part of the “Eucharist”, the Lord’s Supper.
 Did Jesus use highly alcoholic wine when He instituted the Lord’s Supper?
 No, He did not even use the word “wine”.
 See, alcoholic wine has no reference in Scripture to the Lord’s Supper.
 The Greek word for “wine” is never used in Scripture to describe any part of the Lord’s Supper.
 People have again presumed that Jesus used alcoholic wine in the Lord’s Supper for their own purposes.
 Jesus mentioned the specific content of the cup containing “the fruit of the grapevine”.
 On top of all of this, Jesus used unleavened bread because it was the time of the Passover when all leaven was thrown out.
-It is absurd to think that God meant that Israel throw out the yeast, the bread with yeast, but leave the fermented grape juice (Exo.
+It is absurd to think that God meant that Israel throw out the yeast, the bread with yeast, but leave the grape juice fermented by leaven (Exo.
 13:6-7).
-Throwing out the yeast included that all of Israel threw out leavened grape juice, intoxicating wine.
+Throwing out the yeast included that all of Israel threw out leavened grape juice, which is intoxicating wine.
 Since “fruit of the grapevine” was unleavened in the Lord’s Supper, then the only possible fermentation would be between 0-3%.
 If one assumed this to be alcoholic wine, then the highest level of alcohol could only reach 3%.
 When Jesus used “the fruit of the grapevine”, then this cup would have been nonalcoholic or never exceeded 3% alcohol.
 The intent of the cup of the Lord was not to intoxicate.

 The wine that Jesus drank cannot be assumed to be intoxicating or any more than grape juice with no more than 3% alcohol.
 Jesus neither encouraged drunkenness nor is He recorded to have used intoxicating wine.
 Many need to reconsider their position on drinking alcohol based upon Jesus.
 If anyone has been using Jesus to justify excessive drinking, drunkenness, and drinking events, then let that person hear this plea to rethink their views according to the words and life of Christ.
 The reality is that the Bible does not support the drinking of intoxicants.
+By God’s grace, Christians are forgiven to no longer continue doing what they have been forgiven for doing.